 - a.
 In the preparation of Annual Accounts, the applicable Accounting Standards have been followed with no material departures; - b.
-The Directors had selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the financial year and of the profit of the Company for that period ;
+They have selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the financial year and of the profit of the Company for that period;

 - c.
-The Directors had taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013 for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities ; - d.
-The Directors had prepared the Annual Accounts on a 'going concern' basis; - e.
-The Directors had laid down internal financial controls to be followed by the company and that such internal financial controls are adequate and have been operating effectively; and - f.
-The Directors had devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems are adequate and operating effectively.
+They have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013 for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities; - d.
+They have prepared the Annual Accounts on a going concern basis; - e.
+They have laid down internal financial controls to be followed by the company and that such internal financial controls are adequate and have been operating effectively; and - f.
+They have devised proper systems to ensure compliance with the provisions of all applicable laws and that such systemsare adequate and operating effectively.